Last updated: September 2019

 Location-based reminders and routines are extremely helpful because they connect your location (like arriving home) with an action (like reminding you to take the clothes out of the dryer or Alexa turning on your living room lights).

 Like regular (time-based) reminders, your Echo device will announce the location-based reminder twice, and Alexa will send a push notification to your phone.
-With location-based routines, the location will be the trigger to kick off the series of things you want to happen (for example, your departure from home could trigger Alexa turning all the lights off).
+With location-based routines, the location will be the trigger to kick off the series of things you want to happen in your Alexa routine (for example, your departure from home could trigger Alexa turning all the lights off).

 #1.
 Reminder to do things when you get home